 True, Rammstein have some amazing album openers, including 1997’s Sehnsucht and 2001’s Mein Herz brennt.
-But Deutschland, the first track from this year’s self-titled album is the entire package: it’s a banging first track, it speaks to the overall one of the album, and it’s a Track One that also works as an initial single from the record.
+But Deutschland, the lead single from their self-titled album is the entire package: it’s a banging first track, it speaks to the overall one of the album, and it’s a track one that also works as an initial single from the record.
 More than anything, though, it’s the world-worn Rammstein finally looking inwards, turning away from Moskow and Amerika and focusing on the land that made them — and which they embody for most of the music-loving public.
-If you think the fact that the first words to this one are, “Du hast” is a coincidence, you’re lying to yourself.
+If you think the fact that the first words to this one are ‘Du hast’ is a coincidence, you’re lying to yourself.

 34. Electric Wizard – Eko Eko Azarak: Invocation/Ritual (2006)